 This book picks up right where the deathly hallows left off on platform nine and three-quarters and we follow the children on their way to Hogwarts.
 I remember reading the deathly hallows and thinking that of course Albus wouldn’t be sorted into Slytherin but I was wrong and he joins his new friend Scorpius in Slytherin.
-I love that the slytherins are the heroes of this story.
+I love that the Slytherins are the heroes of this story.

 The character of Scorpius was brilliant, awkward and funny and just a really kindhearted guy.
-He’s become on of my favourite characters in this universe, though I did love re-visiting the old favourites-but I’ll get back to that.
+He’s become one of my favourite characters in this universe, though I did love re-visiting the old favourites-but I’ll get back to that.

 I loved how the explored the parent-son relationship between Harry and Albus as well as Draco and Scorpius.
 I like that Albus was a character who didn’t seem to enjoy the glory of having his fathers surname and it was interesting that the naming issue was explored more.
 I like that Harry struggled with being a parent and connecting with his child which then became something himself and Draco bonded over.

 I’ve just realized that I haven’t even mentioned the plot yet so I’ll do that now.
-Albus and Scorpius come up with a plan to go back in time and save Cedric Diggorys life.
-(Interesting choice I thought, Personally if I was given the choice to chose someone from the Harry Potter Universe Cedric would be very low down on my list.)
+Albus and Scorpius come up with a plan to go back in time and save Cedric Diggory’s life. ( an interesting choice I thought, Personally if I was given the choice to chose someone from the Harry Potter Universe Cedric would be very low down on my list.)
 So they team up with Delphi to go back in time and create all sorts of disasters which I won’t get into otherwise we’ll be here for days.
 I didn’t really know where the story was going to go but I loved visiting all the different Alternative Universes particularly the one in which Voldemort survives not Harry.

-Among all this chaos rumors have been circulating that Voldemort had a child and so just when everyone thinks things are okay, It turns out we have a much bigger problem to battle…Delphi, Delphi turns out to be the daughter of Voldemort and while I didn’t love her as a character I do like that she wasn’t portrayed as a completely evil character.
+Among all this chaos rumours have been circulating that Voldemort had a child and so just when everyone thinks things are okay, It turns out we have a much bigger problem to battle…Delphi, Delphi turns out to be the daughter of Voldemort and while I didn’t love her as a character I do like that she wasn’t portrayed as a completely evil character.
 I wish she was explored better, I personally am confused about who raised her?
 Why did Voldemort not know about her?
 Why was she hidden? etc..

 Another scene I really enjoyed was the argument between Harry and Dumbledore, I really appreciated this scene because I felt like a lot of those things needed to be said and it brought a nice closure to the Harry/Dumbledore relationship.
 It was also great to see the bad-ass side of McGonagall make a comeback.